dsccommunity/ComputerManagementDsc/README.md

  * Ensure: Present if the task should exist, false if it should be removed - optional, defaults to 'Ensure'
  * ExecuteAsCredential: The credential this task should execute as - Optional, defaults to running as 'NT AUTHORITY\SYSTEM'

+## xPowerPlan
+xPowerPlan resource has following properties:

+* Ensure: Use value 'Present' if the plan name should be activated.
+Use value 'Absent' to active the default plan for the operating system (hard-coded to plan 'Balanced').
+* Name: The name och the plan to activate.
+Default value is 'High performance'.

 ## Versions

 ### Unreleased
+* Added resources
+  - xPowerPlan

 ### 1.8.0.0
 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey.